Veena-dev119/todo-app/README.md

 Usage:

-1. Open the frontend in your browser.
+1. Open the live demo link or frontend in your browser.
 2. Add a new task using the input field and "Add" button.
 3. Delete a task by clicking the red "Delete" button.
 4. All tasks are stored in MongoDB and persist between sessions.